In Ohio, all evictions follow the same process:

 Some counties, such as Franklin County, the court may set out additional procedures that must take place prior to the eviction, such as posting a red tag notice on the rental property.
 The filing fee for a red tag is $35.

 Depending on the county the rental unit is located, the tenant’s belongings may be removed from the property and forfeited to the landlord.
 Those belongings may then be used as a lien for damages or payment to the landlord.

 A few hours to a few days.
 The landlord must request the writ of execution, but it can be issued the same day as the hearing, depending on what time of day the hearing was held.

 Step 5: Possession of Property is Returned

-Some counties may give the law enforcement officer a specific number of days (such as 5) to evict the tenant instead of going with the vaguer
+Within 10 days of receiving the writ of execution, a law enforcement agent will remove the tenant from the rental unit.
+Some counties may give the law enforcement officer a lesser number of days (such as five) to evict the tenant.

-~10 days.
+Approximately 10 days.
 The tenant has 10 days at the most once the writ of execution has been issued to gather their belongings and move out before a sheriff, bailiff, police officer or constable is allowed to forcibly remove them from the property.

 Eviction Process Timeline

 In Ohio, an eviction can be completed in 5 to 8 weeks but can take longer depending on the reason for eviction, whether the eviction is contested, which days courts are (or aren’t) in session and other various possible delays.